Contents

 5.iShares Core Canadian Short Term Bond Index ETF (XSB)

-This particular ETF is known for its low volatility and high distribution payouts because the bonds mature within 1-5 years.
+This ETF is known for its low volatility and high dividend payouts because its bonds mature in 1-5 years.
 This is why it is often held as a long-term investment.
 The MER on this bond is 0.10%.

 I Bonds in Canada

-I bonds are a type of US savings bond.
-The reason investors purchase these is that they are designed to protect the value of money from inflation..
-While I bonds are US bonds, Canadians are able to purchase bonds from the U.S. Treasury.
+I-bonds are a type of US savings bond.
+The reason investors purchase these is that they are designed to protect the value of money from inflation.
+While I bonds are U.S. bonds, Canadians can purchase bonds from the U.S. Treasury.
 That being said, they can also be purchased through ETFs.

 Are Bonds a Good Investment?